Porgramming-Hero-web-course/batch-4-assignment-1-mdabarik/blog-1.md

   # Blog Writing
   ## Question:
-  #### The significance of union and intersection types in Typescript.
+  #### 1.The significance of union and intersection types in Typescript.

   ## Answer: